 One in three American adults is at risk for kidney disease, according to the National Kidney Foundation.
 Some of the risk factors are out of your control, but there are several that you can do something about:

-Not Controllable: family history of kidney failure; being age 60 or older; being African American/Black, Hispanic, Asian, Pacific Islander, American Indian, or Alaska Native.
+- being African American/Black, Hispanic, Asian, Pacific Islander, American Indian, or Alaska Native

-It’s pretty essential that you try to keep your kidneys healthy because they are in charge of: filtering your blood, keeping the right amount of fluids in the body, helping to produce red blood cells, generating the active form of vitamin D, and helping to keep blood pressure under control.
+It would be best if you tried to keep your kidneys healthy because they are in charge of: filtering your blood, keeping the right amount of fluids in the body, helping to produce red blood cells, generating the active form of vitamin D, and helping to keep blood pressure under control.
 You can take a test from the National Kidney Foundation to rate your risk of kidney disease.

 So, what can you do to help to prevent kidney disease?

 - Keep your blood sugar, blood pressure, and cholesterol under control.

 - Take all medications as prescribed.
 For example, medicines like ACE inhibitors that lower blood pressure may keep your kidneys from leaking albumin into your urine.
 ACE inhibitors are strongly recommended for all adults with diabetes.